 Medicare is a federal, four-part health insurance program associated with Social Security.
 This program is available to people 65 years of age or older and regardless of income.
 Medicare also affords health insurance to people with certain disabilities.
-According to a Medicare.gov publication, this insurance program is comprised of four core parts:
+Medicare is comprised of 4 parts:

 - Part A: Hospitalization coverage.

 - Part C: Privately purchased supplemental insurance that provides additional services (and through which all Medicare services offered by Part A and Part B can be accessed).

 Medicaid, on the other hand, is a joint state and federal program that helps American families and individual on the poverty line pay for medical coverage.
 Unlike Medicare, which is available to everyone, Medicaid has strict eligibility requirements that differ by state.
 While this program was established to aid individuals lacking financial means, poverty alone may not immediately qualify you for Medicaid.
 To learn more about Medicaid and check your eligibility for the social health care program, call 877-267-2323 or visit medicaid.gov.